The Gospel

 "For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life. " (John 3:16)

 This is the good news of Jesus Christ.
+It's not just history, but an invitation to know God today.

 Faith and inspiration, weekly